electricbookworks/electric-book-workflow/_site/README.md

 *	Add `{:.table-caption}` in the line immediately after a table caption.
 Kramdown uses this to apply the class `table-caption` to the paragraph.
 In our print output, this lets `print.css` avoid a page break after the caption, before the table.
 (According to publishing best-practice, table captions must always appear above tables, not after them.)
 *	Keep file naming perfectly alphabetical This is easiest to do with a numbering system, e.g. `great-gatsby-0-1-titlepage.md`, `great-gatsby-0-2-copyright.md`, `great-gatsby-1-chapter-1.md`, and so on.
 The alphabetical order makes it easy to see the documents in the right order at all times, and it makes ordering files during PrinceXML PDF-making really easy.
 *	When running Jekyll locally, and *if* your repo is a project using GitHub Pages (not an organisation or user site), you'll need to add `--baseurl ''` when running Jekyll at the command line.
 [Here's how and why](http://jekyllrb.com/docs/github-pages/#project-page-url-structure).
+*	If you choose *not* to `.gitignore` your `_site` folder (as we have done), it'll contain (and sync to GitHub) your local machine's most recent Jekyll HTML output.
+(The `_site` folder has nothing to do with what GitHub Pages publishes.)
+We choose to do this so that it's easy for collaborators to grab a book's HTML from our repo without having to run Jekyll themselves.
+But it means committers have a responsibility to make sure their Jekyll instance does a good job, and that their `_site` output is up-to-date with the latest changes to the underlying markdown.

 ## Print output